Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 The letter “A” next to an expiry date on your photocard indicates that your motorcycle entitlement — category A — expires at a different date from your car licence entitlement (category B).
 This is a common source of confusion because many drivers do not realise they hold multiple vehicle category entitlements on a single card.

+Here is what we tell drivers who ask about this: if you see an “A” next to an expiry date that is different from your car licence date, it usually means your motorcycle entitlement expires separately.
 Motorcycle entitlement is structured progressively under UK law: A1 covers lighter motorcycles up to 125cc, A2 covers mid-range motorcycles, and full category A covers all motorcycles.
 Each sub-category can carry a different date depending on when you qualified.

 If you are unsure what any code on your licence means, DVLA’s official licence code guide on GOV.UK provides a full breakdown of all entitlement categories and conditions.